erikzhang/neo-modules/README.md

   </a>
 </p>

-# ARCHIVED

-This repository was merged into https://github.com/neo-project/neo, newer (post-3.7.5) modules versions can be obtained from it.

 ## What is it

 A set of plugins/modules that can be used inside the NEO core library is available in this repository.
 You can refer to [the official documentation](https://docs.neo.org/docs/en-us/node/cli/setup.html) for the more detailed usage guide.